Jun 16, 2020 Paul Sullivan

 3 Opt for premium Linkedin: LinkedIn Sales Navigator

-A standard LinkedIn profile allows you to do so much, but it limits you to a number of searches and you can’t save any data.
+A standard LinkedIn profile allows you to do so much, but it limits you to a number of searches, and you can’t save any data.
 Not unless you find a very manual workaround.

-Read our great post, How to use LinkedIn Sales Navigator for a deeper dive into the subject.
+Read our great post, How to use LinkedIn Sales Navigator, for a deeper dive into the subject.

-4 Define your buyer personas
+4. Define your buyer personas

 Marketing professionals can also capitalise on the closed captive audience on LinkedIn by developing their content strategies to target the decision-makers.
-This makes it easy for companies to be targeted through inbound marketing and account-based marketing.
+This makes it easy for companies to be targeted through inbound and account-based marketing.

-For those not used to personas we have written lots of content on the subject but to make this easier for you click here to read our guide to driving effective customer acquisition.
+For those not used to personas, we have written lots of content on the subject, but to make this easier for you, click here to read our guide to driving effective customer acquisition.
 Our two most-read articles are 3 ways not using personas harms your growth opportunities and how to plan a marketing funnel.

 5 Write and publish persona-driven content